moos/WallberryTheme/README.md

 # WallberryTheme: A MagicMirror² Module

+!!!
+This fork has been archived.
+Please switch to https://github.com/delightedCrow/WallberryTheme !!!
 The `WallberryTheme` module re-themes [MagicMirror²](https://github.com/MichMich/MagicMirror) to look like a beautiful photo-box wall display.
 It adds a new font, styles, and periodically changing background image pulled from Unsplash.com.

 The WallberryTheme also comes packaged with two companion modules for displaying the time (`WB-clock`) and weather (`WB-weather`).